random-robbie/llm-bugbounty/README.md

 COMMON FAILURE

-Server returns different status codes for certain HTTP methods (OPTIONS, X-HTTP-Method-Override) but no protected content or HTML is exposed or changed — expected method-handling, not an auth bypass.
+Server returns different status codes for certain HTTP methods (OPTIONS, X-HTTP-Method-Override, GET , POST,OPTIONS etc) but no protected content or HTML is exposed or changed — expected method-handling, not an auth bypass.